August 10-12, 2018

 Is walking more your speed?
 Then sign-up for our Zero-K event, where the start and finish line are only three feet apart!
 The “race” takes place on the sports field.
 Funds for this event go toward supporting IFM.
 Minimum exertion and limited effort are rewarded with a delicious pint and a snappy t-shirt.

 The hospitality tent is located right in front of the main stage.
 It offers food and beverages throughout the weekend.
-Individuals can buy tickets to the hospitality tent for $75 a day or $200 for the weekend.
+Individuals can buy tickets to the hospitality tent for $75 on Friday and Sunday, $125 on Saturday, and $200 for the whole weekend, and include all food and beverages.

-Of course!
+There is plenty of shopping at the Irish Fair!
 Our two Marketplace tents are filled with more than 60 artisans and traveling vendors who sell arts, crafts and other Irish-inspired goods.
-We are currently taking applications from vendors and when all vendors have been confirmed, we will post the information on our website.

 We have over 700 volunteers who help make the Irish Fair of Minnesota happen.
 For more information please visit our volunteer page.